I have nearly 20 years experience as a Counsellor and in that time I have worked with some amazing organisations.

 I have also worked with Survive; a charity focusing on domestic violence, offering some of their clients’ a safe place to express their feelings and concerns.
 I am passionate about supporting victims of abuse and consequently I am driven to gain more knowledge and understanding.
 This experience has also enhanced my work as a couples Counsellor.

-I am also very proud to work as a face to face counsellor for NHS employees.
+I am also very proud to have worked with the NHS as a staff counsellor in Bristol for 5 years.

 Although a lot of my work can be long term I am also able to work short term.
 Through my work with EAPS (Employee Assisted Programmes) I am able to offer clients’ brief therapy, CBT and solution focused ways of working, enabling them to feel more supported in the workplace.